nodeshift/nodejs-reference-architecture/docs/development/protecting-code.md

 [source maps](https://en.wikipedia.org/wiki/Minification_(programming)#Source_mapping)
 which can help map back to the original source code.
-Making source maps available would at least partially invalidate the benefits of obsfucation so when obfuscation is a requirement they should not be made publicly available.
+Making source maps available would at least partially invalidate the benefits of obfuscation so when obfuscation is a requirement they should not be made publicly available.

 Source maps should still be generated and stored with the original